Prem2110/Iflow-metadata-extractor/README.md

 # IFLOW METADATA EXTRACTOR
-METADAT Extractor for PIPO to SAP Integration Suite Migration.
+METADATA Extractor for PIPO to SAP Integration Suite Migration.
+Or Call it as Template Registry

 ## Structure
 ```pgsql